inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 Every modern game engine has a visual scripting enviroment.
 [Unreal Engine 4 ](https://www.unrealengine.com/en-US/blog) (epic games) for example has a system called [Blueprint](https://docs.unrealengine.com/latest/INT/Engine/Blueprints/) (formet Kismet).
 CryEngine (Crytek GmbH) has a visual scripting enviroment called [Flowgraph](https://www.cryengine.com/features/sandbox-tools#features/flowgraph).

 ## Conclusion
 Inexor needs a visual scripting system.
+A proof of concept has already been implemented.
+Because Inexor supports [CEF (Chromium Embedded Framework)](https://bitbucket.org/chromiumembedded/cef) we have all we need for HTML5 visual scripting enviroments.
+In 2D it could be done using [visJS](http://visjs.org/).

-# Inexor: 3D Visual Scripting Enviroment!
+# 3D Visual Scripting!

-## Why 3D visual scripting?
-TODO

-# Architecture
-TODO
+-Video here-

-## Naming the system
+## Name?
 Inexor's 3D visual scripting system needs a keyword as a name.
 Just like "Inexor Flex" stands for NodeJS integration.

 ### Idea 1: FEYNMAN